lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ---------
 ## Parameters mapping
-A typical function expects generic parameters (floats from normalized interval [0, 1]) as arguments, regardless arguments' domain.
+A typical function expects generic parameters (floats &isinv; [0, 1]) as arguments, regardless arguments' domain.
 When computing phenotypes, these numbers must be mapped to right ranges and scales, to represent duration, pitch, etc.

 Human-readable function types uses more user-friendly argument formats.
 These non-generic parameters are first mapped to a normalized interval [0, 1] to be later evaluated and encoded as stardard normalized paramenters.